Qualified Tuition Programs (529 Plans)

 2013 - 2017 $14,000

 However, contributions to 529 plans are not tax-deductible.
 States may also set up QTPs that allow taxpayers to contribute to the fund that will eventually be used to pay the qualified educational expenses of a designated beneficiary.
 Distributions can also be combined with the American opportunity credit or the lifetime learning credit to finance the beneficiary's education.
-Information about particular QTPs can be obtained either from the state or from the educational institution.
+Get information about particular QTPs either from the state or from the educational institution.

-Qualified educational expenses include those required for either enrollment or attendance in the form of tuition and fees, books, supplies, and equipment, and any special needs services that are required by a beneficiary with special needs.
+Qualified educational expenses include those required for either enrollment or attendance: tuition and fees, books, supplies, and equipment, and any special needs services required by a beneficiary with special needs.
 Room and board expenses also qualify for students enrolled at least half-time, meaning that the student is taking at least half the courses of what the educational institution considers to be a full-time workload.
-Distributions can also be used to pay for off-campus housing that is not part of the school as long as the expenses do not exceed the room and board allowance determined by the school.
+Distributions can also be used to pay for off-campus housing that is not part of the school if the expenses do not exceed the room and board allowance determined by the school.
 This allowance is used to determine the cost of attendance for federal financial aid.
-The school should be contacted to find out the amount of the allowance.
-Any distribution used to pay housing expenses that exceed the allowance is taxable.
+The school should be contacted to learn the allowance amount.
+Any distribution used to pay housing expenses exceeding this allowance is taxable.

 The designated beneficiary is the person who will benefit from the QTP, but the designated beneficiary can be changed.
 There are no restrictions on the age of the beneficiary, so a taxpayer can set up a plan for herself to attend graduate school, for instance.

 An eligible educational institution is any post secondary educational institution — such as a college, university, or vocational school, or K-12 private school — eligible to participate in the student aid program administered by the United States Department of Education.
-Starting in 2018, under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, 529 plans may also be used to pay for K-12 private school tuition.
+Under the Tax Cuts and Jobs Act, 529 plans may also be used to pay for K-12 private school tuition.

 When being considered for financial aid, the total value of the 529 plan is assessed at the parental contribution rate of 5.64%, which is considered the student's expected family contribution.
-So 5.64% of the account value is used in determining eligibility for financial aid.
+So 5.64% of the account value is used to determine eligibility for financial aid.

 Unlike a Coverdell Education Savings Account (ESA), there is no contribution limit to the QTP, except that it cannot exceed the anticipated qualified educational expenses.
 Also, there are no income phaseout rules that apply to the contributors of the QTPs.
 Each donor to a QTP can also contribute to a Coverdell ESA for the same designated beneficiary in the same tax year.